wes-chen/build-a-website/lesson-03/README.md

 **Here are some steps to get you started**:

 1. Once you open up your `index.html`, let's go ahead and place a large heading element for our name.
-We will use `<h1>` as our heading size.
+We will use `<h1>` as our heading size.<br/>
 ![challenge01](challenge01-01.png)
-2. Since this large heading element will say "Name", we will put "Name" in between the `<h1>`.
+2. Since this large heading element will say "Name", we will put "Name" in between the `<h1>`.<br/>
 ![challenge01](challenge01-02.png)
 3. Next, we will have a paragraph that will say our name.
 The paragraph element is `<p>`.
-For example, my name is Benson Budiman, so I will put "Benson Budiman".
+For example, my name is Benson Budiman, so I will put "Benson Budiman".<br/>
 ![challenge01](challenge01-03.png)
 4. Let's go ahead and place a smaller heading element that says "Description".
-We will use `<h4>` as our heading size.
+We will use `<h4>` as our heading size.<br/>
 ![challenge01](challenge01-04.png)
 5. Next, we will have a paragraph that will say a short description about me.
 The paragraph element is `<p>`.
-For example, I am a UCSD student, so I will put that "I am a UCSD student."
+For example, I am a UCSD student, so I will put that "I am a UCSD student."<br/>
 ![challenge01](challenge01-05.png)
 6. Finally, we will have an anchor element that says "Click me!" that redirects the user to my GitHub profile.
-Make sure to replace the link with your own profile link!
+Make sure to replace the link with your own profile link!<br/>
 ![challenge01](challenge01-06.png)

 Here is an example of a small website that includes these three HTML elements: